Australia Diplomatic Profile

 Military

-Australia’s closest military partners are Papua New Guinea, New Zealand, and United States.
+Australia’s closest military partners are Papua New Guinea, New Zealand, and United Kingdom.
 Most adversarial: North Korea, Russia, and Iran.

 Diplomatic